Skip to main content

 Getting started with VMcast

-Build custom broadcasts for your waiting room TV.
+Build custom healthcare broadcasts for your waiting room TV and more.
 You can include patient education videos, custom slides, and even your own videos!

 Written by Randall Elmo